zingersu/3D-New-Organ-Detection-in-Plant-Growth-from-Spatiotemporal-Point-Clouds/README.md

 <strong><em>Backbone_network</em></strong><br>
 The folder contains all code for training DGCNN network in the TensorFlow environment.
 The previously generated .h5 file is passed on to the network as the input.<br>
-* folder <strong>[data]</strong> contains <strong>[part of the training set]</strong> and all of the test set, and their corresponding .h5 files, which can be used directly to train the model.<br>
+* folder <strong>[data]</strong> contains <strong>part of the training set</strong> and all of the testing set, and their corresponding .h5 files, which can be used directly to train the model.<br>
-* folder <strong>[models]</strong> contains the semantic segmentation and instance segmentation network of DGCNN, here we use <strong>”pointnet2_part_seg.py“</strong> to implement the task of semantic segmentation of old and new organs, the code contains the network structure and loss function.<br>
+* folder <strong>[models]</strong> contains the semantic segmentation and <strong>instance segmentation network</strong> of DGCNN, here we use <strong>"pointnet2_part_seg.py"</strong> to implement the task of semantic segmentation of old and new organs, the code defines the network structure as well as the loss function.<br>
 * folder <strong>[part_seg]</strong> contains the code for DGCNN's entire training and testing processes.<br>
-   * file <strong>[00train.py]</strong> is used to train the model parameters using the training set.<br>
+   * file <strong>[00train.py]</strong> is used to train the model using the training set.<br>
-   * file <strong>[01evaluate.py]</strong> is used to test on a test set using the model parameters of the best saved model to obtain predictions.<br>
+   * file <strong>[01evaluate.py]</strong> is used to do testing (predictions) on best trained model parameters.<br>
    * file <strong>[02eval_iou_accuracy.py]</strong> is used to compute quantitative metrics for the task of semantic segmentation of old and new organs.
-But note that the calculated metrics are not the final metrics since the input is the aligned point cloud.<br>
+But note that the calculated metrics are not the final metrics since the input is a merged point cloud that has to be further separated and refined.<br>

-<strong>Note:</strong> When downloading files from this repository, due to github's limitations, files larger than 50 megabytes need to be downloaded separately, otherwise you will get an error file that cannot be opened.<br>
+<strong>Note:</strong> When downloading files from this repository, due to github's limitations, files larger than 50 MB need to be downloaded separately, otherwise you will get an error file that cannot open.<br>
 <br>

 <strong><em>Data_post-processing</em></strong><br>